Lyrics by Album

 Do our dreams ever really come true?

-But dad warned you after the wreck
+Dad warned you after the wreck

 “Don’t look back, you’ll get a sore neck”

-And sooner or later
+Sooner or later

-He’ll get caught in the crater
+They’re all caught in that crater

 You left